sabdulmajid/aymos/docs/FUNCTIONALITY_OVERVIEW.md

 - `osKernelStart` – starts executing tasks.
 - `osYield`, `osSleep`, and `osPeriodYield` – cause context switches through supervisor calls.
 - `osTaskExit` – remove a task and free its resources.
+- `osGetSystemTime` – read the current tick count maintained by the kernel.

 Context switching is performed in `src/svc_handler.s` using ARM SVC and PendSV exceptions.